Sentiment Analysis

 Overall Sentiment vs. Topic Sentiment

 Overall Sentiment is the sentiment score for a given response.
-Every response analyzed in Text iQ will have only one Overall Sentiment score.
+Every response analyzed in Text iQ will have only 1 overall sentiment score.

 Overall sentiment, overall sentiment score, topic-level sentiment, and topic-level sentiment score are included in response exports.
 Overall sentiment is labelled just as “Sentiment” and “Sentiment-Score.”
 Topic-level is labelled “Topic Sentiment Label” and “Topic Sentiment Score.”
 Topic-level fields can have multiple values (to account for multiple topics) and are listed as Topic: Sentiment.
 E.g., Dessert: Negative.
 Topics are also included in response exports.